dribnairb/ed_mission_creator/README.md

 ---------------
 quest1.cfg contains an example mission.
-It should start next time you dock at a station (Fleet Carrier probably doesn't work) The mission now uses EDMCOverlay to show text and attempts to play voiceover using Windows 10 voice library
+It should start next time you dock at a station (Fleet Carrier probably doesn't work) The mission now uses EDMCOverlay to show text and attempts to play voiceover using Windows 10 voice library If you have any problems with the mission and want to start again, find the file "quests.store" in c:\Users\me\AppData\Local\EDMarketConnector\plugins\ed_mission_creator and delete it

 Create your own Missions
 ------------------------